PanGalacticTech/project_template/[1]requirements_capture.md

 _______________________________________________________________________________________________________________________________________________________
 ## Design Optimisation?

-_This section should probably go later, not sure.
-Should it be included in requirements?
-What parameters of the design should be minimised/maximised?_
+_What parameters of the design should be minimised/maximised?_
 _______________________________________________________________________________________________________________________________________________________